aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/13_structure.md

 units (bohr).
 In EMD, discrete powder diffraction patterns are compared using the earth mover's distance.

-Powder diffraction patterns for POWDIFF and EMD are calculated from
+Powder diffraction patterns for GPWDF, POWDIFF and EMD are calculated from
 $$2\theta = 5$$ up to `xend.r` (XEND keyword, default: 50).
 Radial
 distribution functions are calculated from zero up to `xend.r` bohr (XEND keyword, default: 25 bohr).
 SIGMA is the Gaussian broadening parameter for the powder diffraction or RDF peaks.
 AMD vectors are calculated up to a maximum of 100 nearest neighbors.

-If a file with extension `.peaks` is given and the POWDER or EMD crystal comparisons are used, read the diffraction peak info from the file.
+If a file with extension `.peaks` is given and the GPWDF, POWDER, or EMD crystal comparisons are used, read the diffraction peak info from the file.
 The file must give one peak per line in the format:
 ~~~
 2*theta Intensity
 ~~~